 Because it does best in full sun, it’s important that you plant this product where it will be able to survive.
 Grass plugs can often grow and moderate shade, but will not be as thick and full.

 It is very difficult to establish a yard with grass plugs.
 They have to be planted close to each other and pushed down into the ground so that they will remain where you place them.

 Planting these plugs can be very time consuming and difficult, which is why many people will hire an outside company to do the job for them, but this will add to the final cost of your green lawn and make it significantly more expensive than using less expensive options such as seeded grass.

 Thatch in your yard can be very difficult to get rid of without accidentally pulling out your plugs, especially when your yard is brand new.

 Grass plugs, once established, require the same amount of mowing and trimming as a grass yard established from seeds does.

 If you are experiencing a drought, it is very important to regularly and deeply water your plugs so that they do not die.

-Regular application of pesticides is important to kill any pests that may try to destroy your lawn, but many homeowners do not want to add these chemicals to their backyard.
+Regular application of pesticides is important to kill any pests that may try to destroy your grass lawn, but many homeowners do not want to add these chemicals to their backyard.